Article Collection

 The project was a great success.
 A second PDP-11/20 was soon ordered to keep the research and patents work separate, and Unix also started spreading to various AT&T departments.
 As Dennis Ritchie wrote in The UNIX time-sharing system, “Unix contained a number of features very seldom offered even by larger systems”.

 Unix was originally written in assembly language.
-As assembler is architecture-specific, it prevented Unix from being ported to other computer architectures.
+As assembler is architecture-specific, Unix couldn’t be ported to other architectures without essentially rewriting it.

 In 1972, DEC PDP-11/45 computer was released and Unix rewritten for it.
 It was the first hardware that was able to support Unix without obvious deficiencies and lacking features.
 Dennis Ritchie designed the C programming language to separate Unix from platform-specific implementation details.